-POLICIES 8.1.1.1 Map 8: Tra ent and subdivision adjacent to local and regional roads and over dimensional corridors as identified in insportation Infrastructure shall not impede the existing or future flow of traffic on local and regional ver dimensional corridors.
-8.1.1.2 y shall prepare a Transportation Master Plan to plan, coordinate, and prioritize future roadway and sportation systems.
-8.1.1.3 accordance transportation systems proposed as part of any development within the County shall be in e with the County's Transportation Master Plan and the County's Municipal Standards to ensure it can ture growth, and safely and efficiently manage the anticipated traffic generated by the development.
-8.1.1.4 y shall develop a road dedication policy that guides the dedication of road rights-of-way to ensure the of long-term transportation corridors.
-8.1.1.5 ns proposed adjacent to regional and municipal roads shall dedicate road rights-of-way at the time of pursuant to the County's road dedication policy.
-8.1.1.6 to the provisions in the County's Municipal Standards, the following should be considered in the new roads or upgrade of existing roads: a. p provision for the safe and efficient movement of emergency and protective services; provision of secondary emergency access and egress in the case of an event from identified hazards such as a wildfire or flood; i ayout of sidewalks and pathways that reduce walking distances and provide direct connections, ncluding the limiting of the size of residential street blocks to promote efficient development patterns and walkable transportation networks, where applicable; d. p provision of bicycle lanes, where applicable; e. r noise abatement measures, where applicable; provisions for snow clearing, maintenance, and construction activities to minimize impacts on the ability to use the street for walking, cycling, or transit; g. a adequate marking and spacing of walkways to provide a safe pedestrian environment; h. c designs that encourage appropriate speeds for drivers and cyclists; i. : approaches to maintain field access and local roads sufficient to accommodate agricultural machinery; j. p provision for multi-modal connections between neighbourhoods and places of interest; and ogical traffic flow patterns, interconnected roadway patterns that avoid cul-de-sacs or dead-end roadways, and the provision of road connections to adjacent lands.
+POLICIES 8.1.1.1 Development and subdivision adjacent to local and regional roads and over dimensional corridors as identified in Map 8: Transportation Infrastructure shall not impede the existing or future flow of traffic on local and regional roads or over dimensional corridors.
+8.1.1.2 The County shall prepare a Transportation Master Plan to plan, coordinate, and prioritize future roadway and other transportation systems.
+8.1.1.3 Roads and transportation systems proposed as part of any development within the County shall be in accordance with the County's Transportation Master Plan and the County's Municipal Standards to ensure it can support future growth, and safely and efficiently manage the anticipated traffic generated by the development.
+8.1.1.4 The County shall develop a road dedication policy that guides the dedication of road rights-of-way to ensure the protection of long-term transportation corridors.
+8.1.1.5 Subdivisions proposed adjacent to regional and municipal roads shall dedicate road rights-of-way at the time of subdivision pursuant to the County's road dedication policy.
+8.1.1.6 In addition to the provisions in the County's Municipal Standards, the following should be considered in the design of new roads or upgrade of existing roads: a. provision for the safe and efficient movement of emergency and protective services; provision of secondary emergency access and egress in the case of an event from identified hazards such as a wildfire or flood; layout of sidewalks and pathways that reduce walking distances and provide direct connections, including the limiting of the size of residential street blocks to promote efficient development patterns and walkable transportation networks, where applicable; d. provision of bicycle lanes, where applicable; e. noise abatement measures, where applicable; f. provisions for snow clearing, maintenance, and construction activities to minimize impacts on the ability to use the street for walking, cycling, or transit; g. adequate marking and spacing of walkways to provide a safe pedestrian environment; h. designs that encourage appropriate speeds for drivers and cyclists; i. approaches to maintain field access and local roads sufficient to accommodate agricultural machinery; j. provision for multi-modal connections between neighbourhoods and places of interest; and logical traffic flow patterns, interconnected roadway patterns that avoid cul-de-sacs or dead-end roadways, and the provision of road connections to adjacent lands.

-- 8.1.1.7 As part of the subdivision and development process, development proponents shall identify any required off-site infrastructure upgrades to roadways and interchanges required to support the development and the estimated capital costs of the upgrades. - 8.1.1.8 As part of an application for an Area Structure Plan, outline plan, subdivision or development, the County may require a Fiscal Impact Assessment that considers the life-cycle cost to the County for maintaining the transportation infrastructure required to service the development. - 8.1.1.9 All development proposals must include information assessing the traffic and intersection implications of the development on road networks to the satisfaction of the County and, where applicable, Alberta Transportation. - 8.1.1.10 A traffic impact assessment, prepared by a qualified engineer, may be required for development proposals, including Area Structure Plans, Land Use Bylaw amendments, subdivisions, and development permit applications as deemed necessary by the County. - 8.1.1.11 The County will collaborate and cooperate with its regional partners, adjacent municipalities, and the Province to ensure there is an efficient and integrated road system established.
+8.1.1.7 As part of the subdivision and development process, development proponents shall identify any required off-site infrastructure upgrades to roadways and interchanges required to support the development and the estimated capital costs of the upgrades.
+8.1.1.8 As part of an application for an Area Structure Plan, outline plan, subdivision or development, the County may require a Fiscal Impact Assessment that considers the life-cycle cost to the County for maintaining the transportation infrastructure required to service the development.
+8.1.1.9 All development proposals must include information assessing the traffic and intersection implications of the development on road networks to the satisfaction of the County and, where applicable, Alberta Transportation.
+8.1.1.10 A traffic impact assessment, prepared by a qualified engineer, may be required for development proposals, including Area Structure Plans, Land Use Bylaw amendments, subdivisions, and development permit applications as deemed necessary by the County.
+8.1.1.11 The County will collaborate and cooperate with its regional partners, adjacent municipalities, and the Province to ensure there is an efficient and integrated road system established.